jennkazda/SwarmBots/Libraries/README.md

 This folder is for all the extra libraries that we have created for our projects.

-Additional libraries needed from the Arduino IDE (biult in libraries jsut not added to every project) are:
+Additional libraries needed from the Arduino IDE are:

  #include <SPI.h>